 Cy Endfield was just getting positive responses from this film and his previous thriller The Underworld Story when a Supreme Court ruling against the Hollywood Ten cleared the way for a second phase of the industry witch hunts.
 Friendly witness Martin Berkeley fingered Endfield and over a hundred other people to the HUAC on September 19, 1951, making the director instantly unemployable in Hollywood.
 Rather than turn rat or plead the 5th, Endfield left the country, before the political witch hunters could subpoena him.
 He counted himself lucky to have obtained his passport the previous year, for the State Department refused to issue passports to citizens denounced to the HUAC.
 Directors Jules Dassin of Night and the City and Joseph Losey had the same experience – they knew a subpoena was on the way and decided to leave the U.S. before they could be served.

 To fully appreciate how unusual was Try and Get Me! one must understand that America’s screens in 1950 were flooded with fare promoting family values, military vigilance and the joys of peacetime prosperity.
-Movies even slightly pessimistic toward American life, even hits like The Asphalt Jungle were considered “unhealthy” by many in the industry.
-Howard Hughes made embarrassing patriotic movies pumped up with messages about how grateful we should be to have been born Americans.
+Movies even slightly pessimistic toward American life, even hits like The Asphalt Jungle were considered ‘unhealthy’ by many in the industry.
+Howard Hughes made embarrassingly patriotic movies pumped up with messages about how grateful we should be to have been born Americans.
 Although the HUAC witch hunters focused mainly on the past affiliations of Hollywood talent (mostly bread & butter creatives unable to fight back), socially critical messages were present in several of their films, themes that conservatives would surely label subversive propaganda.
 Joseph Losey’s The Lawless and Leo Popkin’s The Well speak out about vigilantism and racial/ethnic prejudice.
-Jules Dassin’s Thieves’ Highway indicts business as a closed system of rackets; Abraham Polonsky’s superb Force of Evil extends that logic to charge that our entire business culture is compromised by corruption.
+Jules Dassin’s Thieves’ Highway indicts business as a closed system of rackets; Abraham Polonsky’s superb Force of Evil goes farther, charging that our entire business culture is compromised by corruption.
 Christ in Concrete and Salt of the Earth were barred from release or boycotted by ultra-conservative organizations.

 Olive Films’ Blu-ray of Try and Get Me! is a clean encoding from the printing elements of Paramount Pictures.
-It is encouraging to learn that the original elements survived various ownership changes intact: many independently produced pictures end up being lost or dumped when labs clean the vaults of unclaimed film.
+It is encouraging to learn that the original elements survived various ownership changes intact: many independently produced pictures end up being lost or dumped when labs clean unclaimed film from their vaults.

 I’m also happy to report that the disc has English subtitles — thank you, Olive Films.